-DMARC makes it easier to stop malicious email practices, like email spoofing.
-Basically this allows email senders to specify how to handle emails that were not authenticated using SPF or DKIM.
+DMARC stands for Domain Based Message Authentication Reporting and Conformance.
+Yes that's a mouthful, I know.
+DMARC makes it easier to stop malicious email practices like email spoofing by alerting senders to emails that were not authenticated using SPF or DKIM.

-The simple answer is to ensure that your recipients trust the emails and newsletters that you send to them.
+DMARC compliance ensures that your recipients trust the emails you send to them.

-Just like we created an SPF and a DKIM, we are going to log into our domain registrar and add a TXT record, but here are few things you need to know first.
+Just like we created an SPF and a DKIM earlier in the series, we are going to log into our domain registrar and add a TXT record, but here are few things you need to know first.

 There are two required tags that MUST be in every DMARC Record.
 They are,